tildearrow/furnace/doc/7-systems/snes.md

 this chip uses the [SNES](../4-instrument/snes.md) instrument editor.

-when two channels are joined for pitch modulation, the channel bar will show "`mod`" on a bracket tying them together.
+when two channels are joined for pitch modulation, the channel bar will show `mod` on a bracket tying them together.

 ## channel status